 Others may not do so because they use home treatment or because they feel embarrassed due to the sensitive nature of the condition.

-Untreated, it can affect quality of life.
+Left untreated, it can affect quality of life.

 - Atrophic vaginitis refers to dryness of the vagina.

 - Around 40 percent of postmenopausal women experience symptoms, but many do not seek treatment.

 - Symptoms include painful intercourse and an increase in urinary tract infections (UTIs).

 - It is caused by a reduction in estrogen, normally following menopause or treatment with anti-estrogen drugs.

 - Topical treatments and hormone replacement therapy (HRT) may held relieve symptoms.